History of cocaine: Popularization

-Cocaine Energy Supplement, also known as "Cocaine Energy Drink", is a highly caffeinated energy drink distributed by Hype Beverages.
 Although the beverage contained no actual cocaine, the product launch attracted criticism from lawmakers and anti-drug organizations, who felt that Cocaine glamorized drug usage to children.

 Coca Colla is an energy drink produced in Bolivia with the use of coca extract as its base.
 It was launched on the Bolivian market in La Paz, Santa Cruz and Cochabamba in April 2010.

 In modern popular culture, references to cocaine are common.
 The drug has a glamorous image associated with the upper class, famous and powerful, and is said to make users "feel rich and beautiful".
-In addition the pace of modern society − such as in finance − gives many the incentive to make use of the drug.